snap-one/docs-driverworks-fundamentals/source/includes/14_updating_released_drivers/_1-UPDATINGRELEASEDDRIVERS.md

 `<auto_update>true</auto_update>`

+The `auto_update` functionality is executed by an agent running on the Control4 controller.
+It checks with the online driver DB once in each 24 hour period to see if there’s a higher version of any of the drivers installed in the project.
+If there is, that driver is automatically updated.

+To utilize this functionality, the driver must be hosted in the online driver DB.
+It doesn’t matter whether it is certified or not.

+As long as the version in the online driver DB has the `auto_update` tag, the local version will be auto updated provided that the `minimum_auto_update_version` version matches.

 `<minimum_auto_update_version></minimum_auto_update_version>`
 Assuming `<auto_update>` is set to true, this tag designated the minimum required driver version before an update can be applied automatically.
 For example: